Rybo713/IntelLinuxKernel/README.md

 `cd ~/IntelLinuxKernel`

+4. Rename config file to .config

+`mv ~/IntelLinuxKernel/config ~/IntelLinuxKernel/.config`

-4. Compile the kernel
+5. Compile the kernel

 `sudo make -j$(nproc --all)` Note: `(nproc -all)` uses all your cpu cores to compile the kernel

-5. Compile the rest of the kernel
+6. Compile the rest of the kernel

 `sudo make modules_install`

-6. Install the kernel into your system
+7. Install the kernel into your system
 `sudo make install`

-7. Reboot your system and select version with `-ILK` at the end
+8. Reboot your system and select version with `-ILK` at the end

-8. That's it!
+9. That's it!